Key Quote

 Technique 2 — MILITARY METAPHOR / SEMANTIC FIELD OF WAR

-The storm is described through a semantic field of military aggression: it 'pummels', 'bombards', 'strafes' and 'salvo[s]'.
+The storm is described through a semantic fieldsemantic field — A group of words related by meaning (e.g., war vocabulary) of military aggression: it 'pummels', 'bombards', 'strafes' and 'salvo[s]'.
 The wind 'dives' and the sea 'flung spray' as if attacking.
 Heaney transforms a natural event into a siege, making the islanders' homes a defensive position under assault.
 This is not decorative imagery — it connects nature's violence to human conflict.

-The poem's title contains the hidden word STORMONT (the seat of Northern Irish government: 'Storm on the Island' = STORMONT).
-Heaney, a Catholic poet from Northern Ireland, embeds a political allegory: the 'storm' is also the political violence of the Troubles.
-The islanders' fear of 'a huge nothing' resonates with communities living under the constant, invisible threat of sectarian violence — an enemy that cannot be seen or predicted.
+The poem's title contains the hidden word STORMONTSTORMONT — the seat of Northern Irish government: 'Storm on the Island' = STORMONT.
+Heaney, a Catholic poet from Northern Ireland, embeds a political allegoryallegory — A story or poem with a hidden political or moral meaning: the 'storm' is also the political violence of the Troubles.
+The islanders' fear of 'a huge nothing' resonates with communities living under the constant, invisible threat of sectariansectarian — Relating to conflict between religious or political groups violence — an enemy that cannot be seen or predicted.

 Key Words